cameronepstein/cv/README.md

 # Cameron Epstein

-I am focused on building a successful career in the tech industry as its constantly evolving, creative environment will give me an opportunity to best utilise the qualities that I posses.
+After working as a music sourcer and curator I am focused on building a new career in the technology industry.
+I truly feel that its constantly evolving, creative environment will give me an opportunity to best utilise the qualities that I posses.

 I am a passionate, enthusiastic developer, recently graduated from the Makers Academy course, with good inter-personal skills and a firm belief that I would thrive as a junior developer.

 [Skills](#Skills) // [Projects](#Projects) // [Education](#Education) // [Experience](#Experience)